CLaughter/liri-node-app/README.md

 #### to display random.txt data from liri.js switch

 The app code initiates in the liri.js file and requires module exports for movies, concert and spotify functions returning the desired information.

 API keys are stored in environment variables and fetched by requiring information in the keys file.

 Specific code for given API calls are contained in individual files and exported for use by the LIRI file determined by switch/case based on user input at the command line.

 Requests are sent via Axios url or Spotify queries based on predefined parameters.

 BandsInTown utilizes moment.js for time and date reference.

 All data is formated to return and display in the log.txt as well as the console.

 A Help command provides user guidance.

 The text in random.txt is used by LIRI to call a command with *fs* Node package.

 In the event a user does not specify a move title, song or artist, the app will default to a given output.

-CLaughter developed this app as a coding bootcamp assignment.
+Laughter developed this app as a coding bootcamp assignment.

 Link to project:

 The screenshot below shows the app in action.